innovaeng/blog/README.md

 # blog
-Code and documentation reference in The Packet Company's blog
+Code and documentation referenced in The Packet Company's blog